bestpisit/PERT/README.md

 This is the PERT algorithms Project Evaluation and Review Technique

 Docker
-1. Dockerfile
+1. Dockerfile Done
-2. Docker Compose
+2. Docker Compose Done
-3. Push DockerHub
+3. Push DockerHub Done